 - As discussed previously, within the 2019 to 2041 forecast period, the Town is anticipated to require an additional 646 net ha (1,596 net acres) of employment lands to accommodate forecast employment growth within these areas. - As discussed in Chapter 5, the Town of Halton Hills has a vacant designated employment land supply of 376 net ha (929 net acres).
 As summarized in Figure 6-9, the demand for employment lands over the next 22 years exceeds the supply of vacant designated employment lands.
-It is forecast that, to accommodate forecast employment growth on employment lands to the year 2041, approximately 270 net ha (667 net acres) or 338 gross ha (835 gross acres) of additional designated employment lands will be required. - This shortfall is largely due to forecast demand for the Premier Gateway Employment Area as summarized in Figure 6-10.
+It is forecast that, to accommodate forecast employment growth on employment lands to the year

-- It is recommended that the Town of Halton Hills continue to advance O.P.A.
-31B which will bring approximately 75 net ha (185 net acres) of lands identified as Future Strategic Employment Area into the urban area as an Employment Area. - Further, working with the Region of Halton, the Town should peruse adding additional Future Strategic Employment Area lands to the urban area of the Premier Gateway Employment Area.1
+- 2041, approximately 270 net ha (667 net acres) or 338 gross ha (835 gross acres) of additional designated employment lands will be required. - This shortfall is largely due to forecast demand for the Premier Gateway Employment Area as summarized in Figure 6-10. - Further, working with the Region of Halton, the Town should peruse adding additional Future Strategic Employment Area lands to the urban area of the Premier Gateway Employment Area.

+Figure 6-9

-Figure 6-9 Town of Halton Hills Town-Wide Employment Land Need2
+Town of Halton Hills

+Town-Wide Employment Land Need

 Employment Land Needs, 2019-2041

 Land Demand

-Employment Growth on Employment Lands Adjusted for Intensification
+Employment Growth on Employment Lands Adjusted for 12,920 Intensification

-Forecast Employment Land Density (Jobs/Net ha) 2 0
+Forecast Employment Land Density (Jobs/Net ha) 20

-Employment Land Demand, Net ha 64 16
+Employment Land Demand, Net ha et ha 646

-Land Cumply Net ha
+Land Sumply Net ha

 Land Supply 376

-Employment Land Needs Net ha Gross ha
+Francis and Land No. de Net ha Gross ha

 Employment Land Needs -270 -338

-1 It is noted that the ultimate delineation of this Employment Area will be impacted by the outcome of the G.T.A.
+&lt;sup>1 It is noted that the ultimate delineation of this Employment Area will be impacted by the outcome of the G.T.A.
 West Corridor.
 For the purposes of this study, an estimate has been derived for the refined G.T.A.
 West Corridor.

-2 Based on approximately 75 net hectares (185 net acres) within the O.P.A.
+&lt;sup>2 Based on approximately 75 net hectares (185 net acres) within the O.P.A.
 31B subject lands included in the land supply and an adjusted G.T.A.
 W.C.P.A. of approximately 180 gross ha (445 gross acres) that is considered non-developable by 2041.
 Further, employment land needs scenarios are provided in Appendix F.